Psivant/femto/docs/guide-md.md

 The restraints dictionary is optional, but can be used to place position restraints on atoms during the equilibration stages.
 The reference positions for the restraints are taken as the output from the previous stage, or the inital positions if it is the first stage.

+???+ tip
+    See [MDTop documentation](https://simonboothroyd.github.io/mdtop/latest/#atom-selection) for a fuller guide on the atom selection syntax which extends beyond PyMol.

 The [femto.md.simulate.simulate_state][] function can then be used to run each stage sequentially: